TechnicJelle/CMGT_GraduationReport/report.typ

 = Prototype(s)

-Once you have selected the most promising idea or ideas, you can start working on the prototype(s).
+_Once you have selected the most promising idea or ideas, you can start working on the prototype(s).
 As explained in the Design Thinking module in year 1, quartile 1, prototyping involves creating basic models or designs for a machine or other product.
 The prototyping phase will help you get closer to a valuable and usable product by validating the ideas you have generated.
-If done correctly, prototyping will create useful feedback that enables midflight corrections.
+If done correctly, prototyping will create useful feedback that enables midflight corrections._

-Prototypes can be anything a user can interact with, such as sketches, storyboards, posters, handmade gadgets, interactive applications, diagrams and frameworks, virtual models, videos, etc. Using a combination of high-fidelity and low-fidelity prototypes during the design process will provide valuable feedback that can be applied to make your design process iterative.
+_Prototypes can be anything a user can interact with, such as sketches, storyboards, posters, handmade gadgets, interactive applications, diagrams and frameworks, virtual models, videos, etc. Using a combination of high-fidelity and low-fidelity prototypes during the design process will provide valuable feedback that can be applied to make your design process iterative._

-Use your report to justify the choices you made regarding the combination of prototypes and the various iterations you conducted.
+_Use your report to justify the choices you made regarding the combination of prototypes and the various iterations you conducted._

 = Testing

-To fully benefit from the prototypes you developed and to get the feedback needed to further narrow down the number of ideas or improve your concept/product (i.e., to conduct the next iteration), the use of suitable test methods will be highly beneficial.
+_To fully benefit from the prototypes you developed and to get the feedback needed to further narrow down the number of ideas or improve your concept/product (i.e., to conduct the next iteration), the use of suitable test methods will be highly beneficial.
 The basis for this is a proper test plan to conduct one or more tests.
-Select the methods that were presented to you during Applied Research, choosing those that are suitable for professional practice within the context of your graduation project.
+Select the methods that were presented to you during Applied Research, choosing those that are suitable for professional practice within the context of your graduation project._

-To write a test plan, you can use the template provided during Applied Research.
+_To write a test plan, you can use the template provided during Applied Research.
 The test plan and the results of the various tests are important components of your report.
-To find the best way to present the test results, you can refer to the relevant section of Applied Research on Brightspace
+To find the best way to present the test results, you can refer to the relevant section of Applied Research on Brightspace_

 = Conclusion

-You are heading towards the finalization of your graduation project and the conclusion of your report.
-This means you will round off your report by answering the main question you formulated at the start by drawing conclusions.
+_You are heading towards the finalization of your graduation project and the conclusion of your report.
+This means you will round off your report by answering the main question you formulated at the start by drawing conclusions._

 = Recommendation

-Based on the conclusions, you will complete the project with recommendations, providing your view on valuable follow-up actions for your client.
+_Based on the conclusions, you will complete the project with recommendations, providing your view on valuable follow-up actions for your client._

-During Applied Research, it is explained how to present conclusions and recommendations.
-You will find this information in the relevant section on Brightspace.
+_During Applied Research, it is explained how to present conclusions and recommendations.
+You will find this information in the relevant section on Brightspace._

 = Discussion

-In the discussion chapter, you are expected to critically reflect on your design process and solution.
+_In the discussion chapter, you are expected to critically reflect on your design process and solution._

-You can ask questions such as:
+_You can ask questions such as:_
-- how valid the research you conducted is
+- _how valid the research you conducted is_
-- how reliable the test results are
+- _how reliable the test results are_
-- the suitability of the methods used
+- _the suitability of the methods used_
-- what went well and what did not go so well
+- _what went well and what did not go so well_
-- the value of the insights you presented to your client
+- _the value of the insights you presented to your client_
-- and most importantly, to what extent you solved the problem of the client or the user It’s important to show a critical but fair view on these topics
+- _and most importantly, to what extent you solved the problem of the client or the user_ _It’s important to show a critical but fair view on these topics._

 = Self-Reflection

-At the end of your report, you will include a self-reflection, containing what you consider your strong points and what aspects need to be strengthened as a young professional, and how you would position yourself in the industry.
+_At the end of your report, you will include a self-reflection, containing what you consider your strong points and what aspects need to be strengthened as a young professional, and how you would position yourself in the industry.
 It’s valuable to not only look back but also ahead to the industry you will soon enter.
-Please note that you will have to move the self-reflection to the annexes before posting it on Post it
+Please note that you will have to move the self-reflection to the annexes before posting it on Post it_

 //Stop numbering headings from here on out
 #set heading(numbering: none)